Join Anna Maria’s

 Transfer this compound into the cake pan.
 Wet your hands and push the mixture evenly in the pan.

-The cake, together with Panettone, Torrone, and Pandoro, enjoys wide popularity throughout Italy as a Christmas treat.
+Panforte, (literally “strong bread”) is a renowned cake from the city of Siena, in Tuscany.Panforte, together with Panettone, Torrone, and Pandoro, enjoys wide popularity throughout Italy as a Christmas treat.

-Serve the Panforte with “Vin Santo”, a sweet wine also from Tuscany.
+Serve the Panforte with “Vin Santo,” a sweet wine also from Tuscany.